This mobile of feathery clouds will twist and turn in a gentle breeze. It even includes rain clouds with sparkling showers!

 What you need:

-- 2 or 3 large Styrofoam take-out boxes (like you get from a restaurant)
+- 2 or 3 large Styrofoam take-out boxes or pieces of white cardboard

 - 2 thin, lightweight sticks (like wooden skewers); one stick should be about 12 inches long and the other should be 8 inches long